 KIT is equipped with an acoustic alarm system, without visual signals.

-Several video works are shown in the exhibition.
-These have no subtitles.
+The video work shown in the current exhibition does not have subtitles.

 By using portable induction loops in conjunction with our audio tour guide system, individuals with hearing aids and cochlear implants can participate in guided tours.
 Simply activate the T-coil on your device.
 Your audiologist can provide you with further details.